 I became more cautious myself in believing what I see.
 Sure, that person’s updates might make me jealous of the seemingly perfect life others live, but there’s usually more to it than just what we get to see — and the same goes for my own life as well.

 I certainly got people talking about self-made realities and I truly hope that it will help some people be more aware of this subject and relativize their virtual image.

 3.)
 It really is amazing what you can do with photoshop though.
 With the overload of social media these days, it is hard to distinguish reality from fantasy sometimes.
-That is why we are huge promoters of travel and inspiring people to travel whenever they get the chance.
-You have to see things to believe them, and photos, all though great, can’t always capture the experience.
-I am sure being passionate about travelling yourself, you were dreaming of being in Thailand or on some nice warm tropical beach.
 Since the project have you had the chance to travel anywhere special?

 I had done so much research about Asia for my project that I really felt the urge to go see for myself.
 So after my graduation I went to Thailand, Cambodia and Laos to make the trip I had already done in my fake reality.
 Because even though I got to “see” the highlights and landmarks already by searching through the representations of these countries, nothing will beat the experience of really going there.